YOUR BLACK BEAUTY: MAKE THE CHANGE NOW

 * Tennis Players Venus Williams, Serena Williams, Sloane Stephens, and Coco Gauff *

 * Gymnasts Simone Biles and Gabby Douglas *

 * Fashion Models Naomi Campbell and Tyra Banks *

-* Attorneys Anita Hill, Kamala Harris and Michelle Obama *
+* Attorneys Anita Hill, Kamala Harris, Michelle Obama, and Star Jones *